Some posts contain compensated links. Please read this disclaimer for more info.

 What To See And Do In Sunny Beach Bulgaria

 Written by Derek from Floating Authority.

-Sunny Beach, Bulgaria is a pure tourist destination, so if you are looking for a place to absorb Bulgarian culture, it is best to look at other destinations like Varna or Sofia.
+Sunny Beach, Bulgaria, is a pure tourist destination.
+If you are looking for a place to absorb Bulgarian culture, it is best to look at other destinations like Varna or Sofia.
 Sunny Beach is like Las Vegas and Cancun mixed together.
 The main reason why it is so popular is because of its nightlife.

 In fact, Sunny Beach is one of the most popular Spring Break destinations in all of Europe.
 Sunny Beach attracts so many tourists because of the relatively low prices compared to more well-known destinations.

 Not sure where to stay?
 Well, good news, Sunny Beach features rows upon rows of places to stay, all within a kilometer of the beach and close to other Bulgaria Sunny Beach attractions.
 The best bang for our buck that we found was the Hotel Barcelo Royal Beach.

 It’s a friendly enough resort that features one big-sized pool that is big enough to do a lot of different activities in the water and a smaller pool and hot tub to accompany the nicely designed front yard.
 There is also a bar in the middle for those mid-day drinks.
 The hotel itself was nice enough, with a few different dining areas and clean hotel rooms.

 If you are looking to fork out more money, there are a few baller hotels such as the Royal Palace Helena Sands or the Хотел Дюн (Hotel Dune).
 If you want to visit on a budget, you can also find some hostels to stay in.

 In terms of Airbnb, there actually was very little availability when we in June 2019.
 This was probably because we left it so late to book – you can find some here.